- What is the purpose of a Local Plan?

 The ‘housing need’ for our borough is calculated using the government’s Standard Method.

 The ‘housing requirement’ is set out in the Local Plan.
 It takes account of the housing need figure and considers whether there are any constraints or other factors that may mean that we should plan for a different number of new homes.
-The ‘housing requirement’ could be either higher or lower than the ‘housing need’ figure, depending on the local context, but a lower figure (as proposed in the Proposed Submission Local Plan to be considered by Committee and Full Council) will be tested extensively during the independent planning inspector’s examination of the Local Plan.
+The ‘housing requirement’ could be either higher or lower than the ‘housing need’ figure, depending on the local context, but a lower figure (as proposed in the Local Plan submitted for examination) has been tested extensively during the independent planning inspector’s examination of the Local Plan.

-The housing target for the borough is currently that generated by the Standard Method, and we are currently underperforming in our housing delivery.
-The Council’s Authority Monitoring Report (AMR) identifies historic housing delivery in the borough and in the most recent monitoring year (2023/24) a total of 139 new homes were delivered of which 22 were affordable homes.
+The Council’s Authority Monitoring Report (AMR) identifies historic housing delivery in the borough and in the most recent monitoring year (2024/25) a total of 112 new homes were delivered of which 2 were affordable homes.

 The Council’s housing needs register is a waiting list for households in the borough who are in need of low-cost rented accommodation.
-As of January 2024, there are 1,350 households on the register, an increase of about 150 households since June 2022.
-This shortage of housing has implications for local residents who cannot afford to buy or rent appropriate housing and means that the council is currently spending over £1.5m each year on emergency accommodation.
+As of September 2025, there are approximately 1,350 households on the register..
+This shortage of housing has implications for local residents who cannot afford to buy or rent appropriate housing and means that the council is currently spending over £2m each year on emergency accommodation.
 Without additional affordable homes being delivered in the borough, this will continue to increase in the future.

-There is insufficient land available through brownfield sites to meet the borough’s identified needs.
+There is insufficient land available through brownfield sites to meet the borough’s identified needs for housing and economic needs.

 Brownfield land (also known as previously developed land) is land which is or was occupied by a permanent structure.
 The majority of the land within the built-up areas of the borough could be considered to be previously developed, but there is also some previously developed land in the Green Belt.
 Not all brownfield sites in the borough are owned by the council.